CharlesGaydon/Analyse-the-Sky-with-Apache-Spark/README.md

 ## USAGE :

-- To show all INFO lines from SPark : *spark-submit SimpleApp.py*;
+- To run in a Spark verbose mode : *spark-submit SimpleApp1.py*;
 - To show only meaningfull results : *spark-submit SimpleApp1.py 2> out*.